“Ride in line=finish where u r

 Article continues below this ad

-In the three years since the NextGen car’s arrival, Richard Childress Racing has only managed to get 4 wins, even with a driver of Kyle Busch’s capability.
-Speaking on ‘Kevin Harvick‘s Happy Hour’, Richard Childress mentioned that if NASCAR continues down the same road with the car, a lot of people on his team may be out of jobs.
+In the three years since the NextGen car’s arrival, Richard Childress Racing has only managed to get four wins, even with a driver of Kyle Busch’s capability.
+Speaking on ‘Kevin Harvick’s Happy Hour’, Richard Childress mentioned that if NASCAR continues down the same road with the car, things will become difficult.

-Childress goes on to say, “Well, this car, Kevin, has become such an engineer-driven car and when we very first started it, I felt really good about this car.
+Childress said, “Well, this car, Kevin, has become such an engineer-driven car and when we very first started it, I felt really good about this car.
 And then they kept taking the spoiler away and adding horsepower and they were doing so much to it.
 And now it’s so hard to pass.
 Before you had enough of spoiler, you could.
 It’s always been tough to pass.
 But I think the changes they’ve made have been difficult for the racing.
 That’s my opinion.
 As a company, we were going to end up having to lay a lot of people off.”

 Further detailing some of the engineering processes and their day-to-day garage difficulties, the RCR boss went on to say, “I think about 40 people when we got this car because we build our own chassis and do so much work at RCR.
-Instead, we’re now doing a lot of military work, we’re doing a lot of other outside work, and we’ve actually hired more people in looking to hire more people now for some of that kind of work.
-And I’ll take the big responsibility for my employees and their family.”
+Instead, we’re now doing a lot of military work, we’re doing a lot of other outside work, and we’ve actually hired more people and looking to hire more people now for some of that kind of work.
+And I take the big responsibility for my employees and their family.”

 Richard Childress was quick to address RCR’s initial success with the Next-Gen cars that later turned into frustration.
-When first tested, the cars featured 8-inch spoilers, later reduced to 7 inches, and eventually cut down to 4 inches.
+When first tested, the cars featured 8-inch spoilers, later reduced to 7-inches, and eventually cut down to 4-inches.
 Childress believes this reduction, which significantly impacted the car’s power output, has been a key factor in RCR’s struggles.

 What’s your perspective on: